DarthMike/indielib-crossplatform/README.md

-# Indielib
+# Indielib cross-platform

 ## Overview

 **Indielib** is a C++ 2.5d library for game development and fast game prototyping in a really easy way.
 It was originally written for DirectX 9.0c.
-This project is the cross platform version fo this library.
+This project is the cross platform version of this library.

 ###Platforms